selimslab/selimslab.github.io/_posts/mental-models/2020-5-10-speak-write-present.md

 ## public speaking
-Talk smiling

-take good breaths
+1. take good breaths

-talk slower

-open your mouth

-talk louder

-change your voice

-convey emotion
+2. talk at a good pace, neither slow nor too fast

+3. talk clearly, emphasize every word

-don't talk monotone and boring
+4. don't be monotone, it's boring

+5. convey emotion

+6. be brief, be to the point

+7. speak with confidence and enthusiasm

 ## writing better

-Refuse to use the word “thing.”
+Refuse to use the word “thing”

-No brackets.
+No brackets

-Fewer prepositions.
+Fewer prepositions

 Eliminate redundancy

 ## presentations

 Don’t include any text in your slides

 Talk about the slide before you put it up, not after it appears